 - Magic Fountains of Montjuïc at night – Watch the magic fountains show every night for free.
 The fountain is located near the Plaça d’Espanya and Poble Espanyol de Barcelona, just below the Palau Nacional on the Montjuïc mountain.
-Typical hours are from 09:00 to 10:00 pm.
+The typical hours are from 09:00 to 10:00 pm.

-- Gothic Quarter – Wandering through the lanes of Gothic Quarter is completely free.
+- Gothic Quarter – Wandering through the lanes of the Gothic Quarter is completely free.

 - Las Ramblas – Exploring Las Ramblas and its many stores (for window shopping) is FREE